 DBF Viewer and Editor – DBF Commander Professional

-DBF Commander Professional interface was developed to be quite simple and easy-to-use.
-The Main Window is presented below:
+DBF Commander Professional's interface is intended to be very simple and easy to use.
+You can see the Main Window below:

-At the bottom of the application's Main Window there is the Status Bar.
-It may contains information listed below:
+At the bottom of the application's Main Window, you can find the Status Bar.
+It may contain the information listed below:

 - DBF Commander Professional's current status.

-- Information about Caps Lock and Num Lock keys pressed.
+- Information about the status of the Caps Lock and Num Lock keys.

 DBF Table Form

-Since DBF Commander Professional is a MDI application, every of DBF file opens with it's own child-form.
-It's consist of the following components:
+Since DBF Commander Professional is an MDI application, each DBF file opens in its own child form, which consists of the components described below.

 Filter Records Panel

-Is designed for filtering records by the defined conditions.
+This panel is designed for filtering records by the specified conditions.
 For more information, see Tools -> Filter Records...

 DBF Table Grid